mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 This makes it possible to use the same partial to render the contents of many different Turbo frames (that all have their own identifiers).

-Fix also the links to breweries so that they work inside the turbo frames.
+Fix also the links to breweries so that they work inside the Turbo Frames.

 </blockquote>